 For the whole trip, ideally plan in a half a day.

-Want to experience something extreme?
-Then visit the Dead Sea, where you’ll be at the lowest point on Earth – more than 400 meters below sea level.
+You cannot explore Jordan in 7 days and skip this experience if you want to experience something extreme.
+Visit the Dead Sea, where you’ll be at the lowest point on Earth – more than 400 meters below sea level.

 You cannot really swim in the Dead Sea.
 It would be like floating in an extremely salty water that makes every pore of your body itch.

 Apparently, even Cleopatra came here to enjoy her beauty sessions.
 So, we should do as Cleopatra did (at least in this case) and enjoy the “largest natural spa in the world.“

 Yes, the water contains a lot of salt, magnesium, sodium, and oozier chlorides, which you might not enjoy much, at first.
 And yes, it is true: putting mud – with all the minerals – from the Dead Sea all over your body will give you extremely soft skin.